 Educating our young people how to take responsibility for, and manage, their own health and safety needs.
 Students are taught how to manage their own health effectively and made aware of the importance of relationships, choice & consent and staying safe.

 Developing a wide range of knowledge and skills that enable our young people to go on and live as independently as possible, from being safe in the home to managing finances, to understanding different types of living arrangements and decision making.
-The Ashley Ipad is a fully-furnished flat in Runcorn where students take part in very practical activities designed to prepare them for managing their own home.
+Our Independent Living room is an on-site facility where students take part in very practical activities designed to prepare them for managing their own home.

 Friends, Relationships & Community